testschablone25/ableton-render-notifier/README.md

 1. open the device in max 8 (click edit)
 2. find `live.observer is_rendering`
 3. change it to whatever your version uses
-4. cry a little then try again
+4. cry then try again

 ```
   (\(\